Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 These mechanisms provide a solid background for various congestion control algorithms.

-Given that SRT can operate in live and file transfer modes, there are two groups of congestion control algorithms possible.
+Given that SRT can operate in live and file transfer modes, there are two possible groups of congestion control algorithms.

+### Live Congestion Control (LiveCC)

 For live transmission mode ({{transmission-mode-live}}) the congestion control algorithm does not need to control the sending pace of the data packets, as the sending timing is provided by the live input.
+It is mainly a reactor on network events.
 Although certain limitations on the minimal inter-sending time of consecutive packets can be applied in order to avoid congestion during fluctuations of the source bitrate.
-Also it is allowed to drop those packets that can not be delivered in time.
+Also, it is allowed to drop those packets that can not be delivered in time.

+On the receiving side, LiveCC may decide when an ACK is needed prior to ACK timeout.
+It also determines the minimum time between consecutive packets are sent.

+### File Transfer Congestion Control (FileCC)

 For file transfer, any known File Congestion Control algorithms like CUBIC and BBR can apply, including the congestion control mechanism proposed in UDT {{GHG04b}}.